-In Albany, we’re being asked to consider changing to a different set of voting rules known as ranked choice voting (RCV).
+This November in Albany, in the form of Measure BB, we are being asked to consider changing to a different set of voting rules known as ranked choice voting (RCV).
 The proposed RCV system we are being asked to consider will certainly be more expensive than our current system, adding an extra $26,000 cost for each election, but there is no guarantee is will be any better.
 All voting systems are imperfect, and a system that is suitable for one city may not be the best choice for another city.

 Social Choice Theory